unchartedsoftware/aperture-tiles/docs/src/docs/development/quickstart/readme.md

 ## <a name="tile-client-configuration"></a> Tile Client Configuration ##

-To configure the Tile Client application to display the AVRO files containing your source data, you must edit two types of configuration files:
+To configure the Tile Client application to display the Avro files containing your source data, you must edit two types of configuration files:

 - Map Properties (within the tile-client-template.zip at `WEB-INF/classes/maps` or within the source at `tile-client-template/src/main/resources/maps`), which specifies the attributes of the base map or plot on which your data is displayed.
 To include more than one map in your project, create a separate Map Properties file for each.
 - Layer Properties (within the tile-client-template.zip at `WEB-INF/classes/layers` or within the source at `tile-client-template/src/main/resources/layers`), which specifies the layers that can be overlaid on your base map or plot.